wlads/reefpoints/source/posts/2014-04-29-the-problem-with-server-rendered-errors.md

 this is puropse: *to help the user submit valid data to the server*.

 Client side validations are just UI sugar.
-They are there to guide your users. ember-validations only has model-layer concerns.
-Which means you have to provide how the validation errors are displayed on your UI.
+They are there to guide your users. ember-validations only has model-layer concerns, which means you have to provide how the validation errors are displayed on your UI.
 This is why I also wrote [ember-easyForm](https://github.com/dockyard/ember-easyForm) which handles the complexity of what I consider to be best practices of how validation messages should be displayed and cleared.
-To fix this problem would hanve to tackle it from both sides:
+To fix this problem would have to tackle it from both sides:

 1. How will server-rendered errors be stored in the validation graph?
    (ember-validations)